matomo-org/matomo-java-tracker/README.md

 public class YourImplementation {

     public void yourMethod() {

-    MatomoRequest request = MatomoRequest.builder()
+        MatomoRequest request = MatomoRequest
+                .builder()
                 .siteId(42)
-      .actionUrl(
-        "http://example.org/landing.html?pk_campaign=Email-Nov2011&pk_kwd=LearnMore") // include the query parameters to the url
+                .actionUrl("http://example.org/landing.html?pk_campaign=Email-Nov2011&pk_kwd=LearnMore") // include the query parameters to the url
                 .actionName("LearnMore")
                 .build();
     }

 }
 ```

 See [Tracking Campaigns](https://matomo.org/docs/tracking-campaigns/) for more information.
-All HTTP query parameters denoted on
+All HTTP query parameters
+denoted on
 the [Matomo Tracking HTTP API](https://developer.matomo.org/api-reference/tracking-api) can be set using the appropriate
 getters and setters.
-See [MatomoRequest.java](src/main/java/org/matomo/api/MatomoRequest.java) for the mappings of the
+See [MatomoRequest](src/main/java/org/matomo/java/tracking/MatomoRequest.java) for the mappings of
+the
 parameters to their corresponding attributes.

 Requests are validated prior to sending.
 If a request is invalid, a `MatomoException` will be thrown.